Queen's Park station (England)

+Queen's Park is an interchange station in London.
+It is on the Bakerloo line of the London Underground and the Lioness line of the London Overground.
+On the Bakerloo line, the station is between Kensal Green and Kilburn Park stations.
+On the Lioness line, it is between Kensal Green and Kilburn High Road stations.

-Queen's Park is an interchange station on the Watford DC line and Bakerloo line served by London Overground and London Underground respectively.
-It lies at the southern end of Salusbury Road, near the south-east corner of the public park from which the area now known as Queens Park has taken its modern name.
-The station is in Travelcard Zone 2.
+The station lies at the southern end of Salusbury Road, near the south-east corner of the public park from which the area now known as Queen's Park has taken its modern name.
+It is located in London fare zone 2.

 History

 The station was first opened by the London and North Western Railway (LNWR) on 2 June 1879, on the main line from London to Birmingham.